 Meanwhile, they did seem to agree on one financial topic: making a contribution to the commemoration of the 75th anniversary of the bombing of Dutch Harbor.
 In June, the three-day event will memorialize the World War II attack as well as the forced evacuation of the Unangan people.

-Councilor Roger Rowland said the city should help, especially as it may be the last chance to honor elderly Unangax who were interned during the war.
+Councilor Roger Rowland said the city should help, especially as it may be the last chance to honor elderly Unangax who were interred during the war.

 “I appreciate everything the military did, but it’s a bummer -- what happened to some of the locals here," he said.
 "I think it’s pretty cool that we can honor them in some way, and I’d definitely support some funding.”